-Our strategy: Paving the way in youth health and wellbeing
+Paving the way in youth health and wellbeing

 In our global health strategy, we’re focusing on the well-being, reproductive rights, and quality of health of adolescents and youth, targeting the most excluded and marginalised youth aged 10 to 24 years.
 Such groups include young women, adolescents, LGBTQI+ people, refugees, teenage parents, prison populations, ethnic minorities, those living in hard-to-reach areas and those living with disabilities.

 Our approach recognises that during the different stages of human development, people have different health needs.
 We aim to integrate care throughout the adolescent's lifecycle by focusing on people while they are young.

 We view youth's reproductive health holistically, as something that will benefit themselves and their families for years to come.

 VSO’s global health strategy seeks to drive change for adolescents and youth, including those most excluded from their health rights: those from marginalised groups, fragile contexts, LGBTQIA+, people with disabilities, refugees and prison populations.Global Practice Area Lead for Health

 We’re delighted to share with you key learning and evidence from our pilot twinning partnership project between Nyagatare District Hospital, Rwanda and NHS Lewisham and Greenwich, UK.

 This twinning partnership, funded by the FCDO, has facilitated clinicians to share and learn from each-other and has produced a range of benefits for both hospitals and communities, from improved laboratory technology in Nyagatare to greater community outreach in both hospitals.

 Hear from youth health champion Yvonne from Zambia on how she's improving access to sexual and reproductive health for youth in her community.